 If you have a scheduling conflict, please do not hesitate to talk to me; a minimum of a few days notice is required.

-There is an optional 2-1/2 day field trip for this class (leaving in the afternoon of Friday, May 21; returning late Sunday May 22).
+There is a required 2-1/2 day field trip for this class (leaving in the afternoon of Friday, May 30; returning late Sunday June 1).
 We will be observing the sedimentary units, deformation, and metamorphism associated with the accreted terranes of the Cascades.
 There has been a long-standing debate on where these terranes came from- are they far traveled, the "baja to BC" hypothesis, or are they terranes that formed closer to home?
-The field trip route will take us along Hwy 2 across the Cascades, and then up Hwy 97 to Winthrop.
+The field trip route will take us along Hwy 2 and Hwy 97 to Winthrop, and then into the Cascades, conditions permitting.
 We will be camping both Friday and Saturday night.
 More details will be ironed out as we near the date.

 There will be an in-classs, comprehensive final exam.